 This example can produce a diagnostic, such as the mismatch between %d and long int.
+This technical specification does not specify that a conforming analyzer be complete or sound when diagnosing rule violations.
 This mismatch might not be a problem for all target implementations, but it is a portability problem because not all implementations have the same representation for int and long.